NYU Retirement Plan

 For the employee contribution, it is your total cash compensation for the pay period, which includes base salary and overtime pay.
-Unlike employee contributions, NYU matching and non-elective contributions are made based on your “base salary” for the pay period, which generally means the base salary paid as an employee for services rendered to the University in your primary appointment position while you are a match-eligible participant.
+Unlike employee contributions, NYU matching and non-elective contributions are made to a match-eligible participant based on your “base salary” for the pay period.
+Base salary is paid to an employee for services rendered to the University in your primary appointment position.

 Are rollover or transfer contributions allowed?